How can schools prepare when Ofsted’s new toolkit is delayed until September?

 When will the new Ofsted framework be published?

-Ofsted’s new inspection framework and toolkit were expected by the end of this summer term.
-After a wide consultation that closed in April 2025, we, along with many school leaders, have been asking, “When will the new Ofsted framework be published?”
-Ofsted have now confirmed the toolkit will not be released until September, with inspections under the new framework starting from November 2025.
+Ofsted’s new inspection framework and toolkit were expected by the end of the summer term 2025.
+After a wide consultation that closed in April 2025, we, along with many school leaders, had been asking, “When will the new Ofsted framework be published?”
+Ofsted confirmed the toolkit would not be released until September, with inspections under the new framework starting from November 2025.

-This delay to the Ofsted toolkit 2025 has caused frustration across the sector.
-Leaders worry there is not enough time to understand what has changed before inspections begin.
+This delay to the Ofsted toolkit 2025 caused frustration across the sector.
+Leaders worried there was not enough time to understand what has changed before inspections begin.

-Why is the Ofsted toolkit 2025 delay causing problems for schools?
+Why the Ofsted toolkit 2025 delay caused problems for schools

-The delayed release of the Ofsted inspection framework 2025 update places additional strain on already-stretched leadership teams.
+The delayed release of the Ofsted inspection framework 2025 update placed additional strain on already-stretched leadership teams.
 Without early sight of the new framework, it is difficult for school leaders to:

 -